CandyFace/AsteroidsLua/README.md

 An extra life will be gained at every 10.000 points.

 Use Arrow keys to stear.
-shoot using "x" and press space to start.
+shoot using "x", insert a coin and press space to start.
 To use hyperspace, press s.
 To insert a coin, press F3.
 The text will stop blinking afterwards.